purdue-cs193-fall-2019/homework-1-xdextra/index.md

+# Xavier Dextra's First CS193 Homework

+#Favorite things about Cs193:
+- Instructor's seem like actual people, and seem very relatable
+- Music is always playing before class starts, although some of it is questionable on whether it is good or not
+- Good explanations on topics
+- class seems to honestly only focus on useful things, which is extremely appreciated

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.